mdolgun/GLRParser/README.rst

 * Unification Engine which handles unification of features
 * Translation Engine for Syntax-Based Translation of Natural Languages

+For detailed information, you can refer to wiki page: https://github.com/mdolgun/GLRParser/wiki

 Sample code for parsing and translation should be like: